loftwah/blog/src/content/guides/managing-terraform-ecs.md

 - **Docker Buildx**: Enabled for multi-architecture builds (comes with Docker Desktop).
 - **jq**: Command-line JSON processor (required for some scripts).
 - **curl**: For downloading files in the Dockerfile.
-- **A Registered Domain**: Optional but recommended for obtaining SSL/TLS certificates.
+- **A Registered Domain**: Recommended for obtaining SSL/TLS certificates.
 You can use AWS Route 53 or Cloudflare to manage domains.

 ---